oliverZ97/as-ideas-website/public/blog/2018/04/books.md

 # #15 The Five Dysfunctions of a team
 ### ![book2](book2.jpg)

 The second book more about psychology.
+It's quite a ride and also more of a novel.
+You can read it quite easily, it is short and well written.

 # ![book2_1](book2_1.gif)

-# #13 Extraleben Trilogie
+# Bonus: Extraleben Trilogie (only in german)
 ### ![extraleben](extraleben.jpg)

-I count this one as one book, even if it is a trilogy.
+A bonus included to give you some slack after that many (more or less) intense books.
+And I count this one as one book, even if it is a trilogy.
+It's a pity that it was only published in german.
+A novel about two guys working in IT who love old videogames and find a conspiracy hidden in a retro game.

+You won't become a better developer by reading it, but if you love IT and old videogames, there books are brilliant.

 ## Last but not least